Destination Wedding Budget – Let’s talk MONEY!!

 Here’s a mistake that I made.
 I thought it would be fine to have the reception end at 10:00, because, let’s be honest, $15 per person per hour really adds up.
 I was trying to save money.
 Can’t we all just kill time between 10:00 and 11:00?
 I thought if people were still hungry, they could grab a bite to eat or freshen up in between – whatever!
 The reality is it really killed the vibe.
 When we met back at the disco at 11pm, people were already kind of tired.
 Especially Me It’s not a decision I would make again.
 Again, everybody is different, but I just like to give you all the information I can.

 Okay, I have covered a lot here so I just want to finish with one last thought.
 Whatever budget you have, we will make the most of it!
 Your wedding will be beautiful.
 Partly because you are in love and that is a beautiful thing.
 And partly because, the location will be beautiful.
 Seriously, I don’t think I love anything more than the beach.
 I know there is a lot of information here, but I am really trying to help NOT overwhelm you.
 And really remember, I am here to help!
-Contact me if you have any questions or need any help!
+Please feel free to contact me anytime ❤️ Head to my about page to learn more about me.
+Or, take a look at my services menu.
+To make it easier I have attached a simple form below so we can get in contact and start planning your dream destination wedding!